moowahaha/MockyMockenstein/README.md

 ### Setting up your test...

-Your test should inherit from MockyMockenstein_TestCase, rather than the usual
+Your test should inherit from MockyMockenstein_TestCase, rather than the usual PHPUnit_Framework_TestCase.

 ## Running the Tests (development)